DeviBalasubramaniam/Explorer-Excel-macro/README.md

    Click on ‘No’ if you want to select the Excel file

-8. Select the uploaded file from your computer which was used to create the project.
+8. Select the uploaded file from your computer which was uploaded to create the project.

 9. Again the ‘Open/Browse file’ window will be opened to let you select the exported excel report from the explorer.

 10. Sit back and let the macro work for you.
 Execution status will be updated in a few minutes.

 11. To view more information about the test cases especially for the failed ones go to the ‘Execution_Results’ sheet where the validation results are captured.

 Note : Refer 'Report_Validation' in the macro enabled workbook to know more about the tests.

                                                                                     ***